Browse Exhibits (4 total)

 The Humanities Teaching Toolkit is an interdisciplinary space for GBC faculty to explore the use of the humanities content in their classrooms and to swap best practices or just plain good ideas that need further development.

 The entire Toolkit is fully searchable using the search box above and to the right.
-Need a refresher on searching the VHC Collections?
+Need a refresher on searching the HC@gbc Collections?
 This video gives a basic overview.

 Have Ideas You Would Like to Submit to the Toolkit?

-The GBC Virtual Humanities Center is always looking for new ideas, assignments, or student aids for the Humanities Toolkit.
-Any suggestions should be sent to Kathy Schwandt (firstname.lastname@example.org)
+The HC@gbc is always looking for new ideas, assignments, or student aids for the Humanities Toolkit.
+Any suggestions should be sent to: firstname.lastname@example.org

 The Humanities Toolkit has been made possible in part by a major grant from the National Endowment for the Humanities: Exploring the human endeavor